ryan-mcclue/unsw/comp9517/week4.md

 4. Mean Shifting
-(weight function for mean calculation could be Guassian, i.e. give points closer to centre more weight) each pixel has point in L and U and V, i.e point in 3D space k-means sensitive to outliers
+(weight function for mean calculation could be Guassian, i.e. give points closer to centre more weight) each pixel has point in L and U and V (or RGB etc.), i.e point in 3D space k-means is sensitive to outliers
   - convert image to a point cloud of particular feature space, e.g. could be colour
   - start with a set of seed points
   - calculate mean of region. then move region to that region and repeat until convergence.